MicrosoftDocs/appcenter-docs/docs/transition/ios-sdk-migration.md

 ::: zone-end

 ### Distribute

+> [!NOTE]
+> Unlike in HockeyApp, App Center in-app updates feature will ONLY work with builds that are distributed using the App Center Distribute service.
+Distribute won't work when the debugger is attached.
+Also, once the app is installed and opened for the first time after the App Center Distribute SDK has been added, a browser window will open to enable in-app updates.
+This is a one-time step that will not occur for subsequent releases of your app.
+Please refer to the [App Center Distribute Documentation](https://docs.microsoft.com/en-us/appcenter/sdk/distribute/ios#how-do-in-app-updates-work) for more details.

 The HockeySDK does not enable in-app updates by default.
 App Center SDK registers in-app updates service only if you pass `MSDistribute` class to the `start:` method.
 This module is enabled by default, unlike in the HockeySDK.